NVIDIA/NVFlare/examples/hello-world/step-by-step/readme.md

 ## Tabular HIGGs dataset

+### HIGGS

+HIGGS dataset.
+This dataset contains 11 million instances, each with 28 attributes.
+The first 21 features (columns 2-22) are kinematic properties measured by the particle detectors in the accelerator.
+The last seven features are functions of the first 21 features; these are high-level features derived by physicists to help discriminate between the two classes.

+Please note that the [UCI's website](https://archive.ics.uci.edu/dataset/280/higgs) may experience occasional downtime.

 With the HIGGs Dataset, we like to demonstrate traditional machine learning techniques in federated learning.
 These include: